 Sylvanas: Isn't it obvious, Warchief?
 I serve the Horde.

-And then there's the end of the Western Plaguelands questline, where she kidnaps Koltira Deathweaver to punish him for not despising the Alliance enough and not wanting to harm his friend Thassarian (who is leading the Alliance forces in Andorhal).
+At the end of the Western Plaguelands questline, she kidnaps Koltira Deathweaver to punish him for not despising the Alliance enough and not wanting to harm his friend Thassarian (who is leading the Alliance forces in Andorhal).
 She heavily implies that torture and brainwashing will be involved.

 The Royal Apothecary Society already went down this path in the backstory.